AhmadHatziq/course-manager/README.md

 ![Deleting after](https://raw.githubusercontent.com/AhmadHatziq/cs50x-final-project/master/screenshots/delete_after.PNG)

 # 6. Developer Guide

+## 1. Setting up the environment.

+Install the dependencies in the `environment.yml` file to a virtual environment.

-The virtual environment is stored in the `envs` folder.
+The virtual environment can be stored in the `envs` folder.

 To activate it, run `conda activate ./envs`, with the terminal being in the directory with the `envs` folder.

 To deactivate it, run `conda deactivate`.

 When the environment is activated, anaconda prompt will change from `(base)` to (`<env-folder-directory>`).

+To run the application on a local machine (Windows):

+1. Set the flask environment variable to the application.py name.
+`set FLASK_APP=application`

+2. Start the flask application.
+`flask run`.

+3. Navigate to the http address specified by the terminal window.